-- Remind students that they can only shade in a square if the product of the 2 dice equals a number on the mat.
-For example, if a student rolls a 3 and a 5, they can only shade in 15 on their mat if it is a number in a square.
+- Remind students that they can only shade in a square if the product of the two dice equals a number on the mat.
+For example, if a student rolls a three and a five, they can only shade in 15 on their mat if it is a number in a square.

 - If you'd like the class to work in partners, pair them off now.
 Otherwise, skip this step.